-Birthplace of the likes of JRR Tolkien, Robert Plant, Black Sabbath and The Streets, the Brummies have done their fair share in creative contribution.
-An impressive live music scene now illuminates the evenings and an exhaustive listing of events can be found in the free fortnightly publication, The Fly.
+Birthplace of the likes of JRR Tolkien, Robert Plant, Black Sabbath, and The Streets, the Brummies have done their fair share in creative contribution.
+An impressive live music scene now illuminates the evenings with an exhausting plethora of options available to travellers.

 Become our Birmingham Travel Expert